MicrosoftDocs/azure-ai-docs/articles/ai-services/content-understanding/image/overview.md

 | **array**| √ List of subfields of the same type||
 | **Object**| √ Named list of subfields of potentially different types. ||

+## Data privacy and security

+As with all the Azure AI services, developers using the Content Understanding service should be aware of Microsoft's policies on customer data.
+See our [**Data, protection and privacy**](https://www.microsoft.com/trust-center/privacy) page to learn more.

+> [!IMPORTANT]
+> If you are using Microsoft products or services to process Biometric Data, you are responsible for: (i) providing notice to data subjects, including with respect to retention periods and destruction; (ii) obtaining consent from data subjects; and (iii) deleting the Biometric Data, all as appropriate and required under applicable Data Protection Requirements.
+"Biometric Data" will have the meaning set forth in Article 4 of the GDPR and, if applicable, equivalent terms in other data protection requirements.
+For related information, see [Data and Privacy for Face](/legal/cognitive-services/face/data-privacy-security).

 ## Next steps

 Try processing your content and data using Content Understanding in the [Azure AI Studio](https://ai.azure.com/?tid=888d76fa-54b2-4ced-8ee5-aac1585adee7).